-About Pitchaya SirivunnaboodPitchaya Sirivunnabood is a Capacity Building and Training Economist at ADBI.
+About Pitchaya SirivunnaboodPitchaya Sirivunnabood is a consultant at the Asian Development Bank.

 The Association of Southeast Asian Nations (ASEAN) is making strong efforts to maintain financial stability amid the coronavirus disease (COVID-19) pandemic, mostly through national financial emergency measures for each member state.
 As a region, ASEAN has not yet formed a regional financial safety net to deal with a crisis like COVID-19.

 Asia is advancing toward becoming a gray society, though some countries are in the early stages and some are more advanced.
 The longevity revolution is being demonstrated through longer life expectancies due to medical innovation and improvements in medical care, as well as people having healthier lifestyles.
 Meanwhile, a continuously decreasing trend in fertility rates is being witnessed across the region.
 These two factors combined create the demographic transition of population aging.
 This demographic transition is not new, and its socioeconomic impacts have spread widely in many economies in Asia and the Pacific.